ExpediaGroup/graphql-kotlin/examples/server/ktor-server/README.md

 ./gradlew ktor-server:run
 ```

-Once the app has started you can explore the example schema by opening Playground endpoint at http://localhost:8080/playground
+Once the app has started you can:
+- send GraphQL requests by opening the Playground endpoint at http://localhost:8080/playground
+- check out the GraphQL Schema by opening http://localhost:8080/sdl

 #### Example query